k2view-academy/K2View-Academy/articles/80_k2cloud/08-identity-and-access/80_k2cloud_identity_and_access_overview.md

 ## Identity Federation

-K2cloud uses CyberArk Identity as the federation layer between customer identity providers and K2view services.
+K2cloud uses its identity service as the federation layer between customer identity providers and K2view services.

 For federated customers, the customer's identity provider remains authoritative for users and group membership.
 Identity federation maps those groups to the roles used by K2cloud and Fabric.